Complexity of Training ReLU Neural Network

 \section{Introduction}

 Deep neural networks (DNNs) are functions computed on a graph parameterized by its edge weights.
-More formally, the graph corresponding to a DNN is defined by input and output dimensions $w_0, w_{k+1} \in \mathbb{Z}_{+}$, number of hidden layers $k \in \mathbb{Z}_{+}$, and by specifying a sequence of $k$ natural numbers $w_1, w_2, \dots, w_k$ representing the number of nodes in each of the hidden $k$-layers.
-The function computed on the DNN graphs is:
+More formally, the graph corresponding to a DNN is defined by input and output dimensions $w_0, w_{k} \in \mathbb{Z}_{+}$, the number of hidden layers $k \in \mathbb{Z}_{+}$, and a sequence of $k$ natural numbers $w_1, w_2, \dots, w_{k}$ representing the number of nodes in each of the hidden $k$-layers.
+The function computed on a DNN graph is:

 where $\circ$ is function composition, $\tau$ is a nonlinear function (applied componentwise) called as the activation function, and $a_i: \mathbb{R}^{w_{i - 1}} \rightarrow \mathbb{R}^{w_{i}}$ are affine functions.